Rabbitsoft/socket.io-java-client/README.markdown

 Both repositories are synchronized and up to date.

-## Building

-to build a jar-file:

-	cd $PATH_TO_SOCKETIO_JAVA
-	ant jar
-	ls jar/socketio.jar

-You'll find the socket.io-jar in jar/socketio.jar

 ## Bugs

 Please report any bugs feature requests to [the Github issue tracker](https://github.com/Gottox/socket.io-java-client/issues)